The Empire of Austenasia is a constitutional monarchy, and is ruled by Emperor Jonathan I as head of state.

 Emperor Terry I (2008-10)

 Emperor Terry I was the first Monarch of the Empire and one of its two de facto founders, ruling Austenasia between 20 September 2008 and 16 February 2010.
 Functioning as a mostly ceremonial leader, his son the Prime Minister held the real power during his reign.
-Although enthusiastic about the idea of his family having its own sovereign state, Terry I primarily saw his role as being that of supervising his son’s running of the country, not wishing to be too heavily involved in the day-to-day administration of the government.
+Although enthusiastic about the idea of his family having its own sovereign state, Terry I saw his role as being primarily that of supervising his son’s running of the country, and did not wish to be too heavily involved in the day-to-day administration of the government.
 He announced his abdication on 15 February 2010, and is now known as the Emperor Father.

 Emperor Esmond III (2010-11)